aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 Very easy project.
 Not too much to say about it.
 I am thinking of doing this project again but putting my regex to the test and count how many characters minus spaces there are.

+## Project 020 - Sentence Length No Spaces
+**Javascript Used:**
+* DOM Manipulation
+* Event Listener
+* Regular Expressions
+* Template Literals

+I tackled this with *Regular Expressions* I mentioned in the previous projects notes.
+I wanted to add another layer to the previous project as it was far too simple.
+I completed an online *Regex* course online [Regexone](https://regexone.com/) and I wanted to start incorporating them in my projects since I am more comfortable with them now.